moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### What does unobtrusive mean in JavaScript?
-Unobtrusive is a JavaScript methodology that helps overcome browser inconsistencies through the separation of page functionality and structure
+Unobtrusive is a JavaScript methodology that helps overcome browser inconsistencies through the separation of page functionality and structure.

 #### When should you use classical inheritance?
-The answer is never or almost never or if all options are exhausted
+The answer is never or almost never or if all options are exhausted.